 The term “payroll tax” can be used to describe two different types of similar taxes.
 The first type, known as withholding tax, is withheld from an employee’s wages by their employer.
 The employer then sends the withheld amount to the appropriate taxing authority.
 It is also referred to as a “pay-as-you-earn” tax.
-The second type of payroll tax is paid by the employer, from his/her own funds.
+The second type of payroll tax is paid by the employer, from their own funds.
 The amount of payroll tax that an employer owes depends on the jurisdiction, and may be fixed or proportional to the employee’s salary.

 Withholding tax (also known as “payroll withholding”) is essentially income tax that is withheld from your wages and sent directly to the IRS by your employer.
 In other words, it’s like a credit against the income taxes that you must pay for the year.
 By subtracting this money from each paycheck that you receive, the IRS is basically withholding your anticipated tax payment as you earn it.

 On the other hand, if too little is withheld from your wages, you will likely owe more tax at the end of the year because you have underpaid the IRS.
 Additionally, you may be subject to penalties and interest charges for under-withholding.
 For most taxpayers, it’s recommended that you try to match your withholding tax as close to your actual tax liability as possible.
-While you cannot avoid withholding tax altogether, you can control the amount that is withheld from each paycheck when you fill out your W-4 form.
+While you cannot avoid withholding tax altogether, you can control the amount that is withheld from each paycheck when you fill out IRS Form W-4 (see below).

-The purpose of Tax Form W-4 is simple ― it is used by your employer to withhold the proper amount of federal income tax from your paycheck.
+The purpose of IRS Form W-4 is pretty simple: it is used by your employer to withhold the proper amount of federal income tax from your paycheck.
 The IRS recommends that employees submit a new W-4 tax form each year, or any time their personal or financial situation changes.
-Of course, this is required upon beginning any new job.
+Of course, this is generally required when you begin any new job.

-Completing Tax Form W-4 may be easier than you think.
+Completing Tax Form W-4 is probably easier than you think.
 The steps for filling out your W-4 are as follows:

-Step 5: Do you have more than one job?
+Step 5 – Do you have more than one job?
 If so, you should claim “0” (zero) for withholding when filling out Tax Form W-4 for your second employer.
 Just keep in mind that being “exempt” is not the same as claiming zero withholding.
 When you claim “zero”, the highest possible amount of taxes will be withheld from each of your paychecks.
-NOTE: If you decide to claim more than “9” (nine) allowances, your employer will have to send your tax form to the IRS for review.
+[NOTE: If you decide to claim more than “9” (nine) allowances, your employer will have to send your tax form to the IRS for review.]

-Step 6: Sign your W-4 tax form to make it valid.
+Step 6 – Sign your W-4 tax form to make it valid.